-Philippine Tarsier – for a moment I thought I met real Gremlins!
+For a moment I thought I met real Gremlins!
 Introducing the extremely rare Philippine Tarsier, one of the smallest primates on earth.

-The Philippine Tarsier diet is nearly exclusively insects, which they catch by jumping at them (on occasion these little guys also eat birds, snakes, bats, and lizards.
+The their diet is nearly exclusively insects.
+Tarsiers catch insects by jumping at them.
+On occasion these little guys also eat birds, snakes, bats, and lizards.

-The Philippine Tarsier (Tarsius syrichta or Carlito syrichta) is an endangered speciesendemic to the Philippines.
+The Philippine Tarsier (Tarsius syrichta or Carlito syrichta) is an endangered species endemic to the Philippines.
 The tarsier species is believed to be 45 million years old.

 Tarsiers are indigenous to Southeast Asia; Bohol is one of just a few islands where the Philippine Tarsier can be found.

 They say your visit to Bohol is not complete without seeing the famous Philippine Tarsier, and I’d have to agree.
 They’re unlike anything I’ve ever seen (besides Gizmo from the Gremlins!).

 More info on Wikipedia , Bohol.ph, and here.

 4 thoughts on “Philippine Tarsier – world’s cutest primate?”

 Great photos!
 They are so little and cute!

 Thanks Laura!
 I was surprised I hadn’t seen them ever before – and they let us walk up right next to them!